daranzolin/OLDdaranzolin.github.io/_posts/2018-03-17-careertracksi.markdown

 <!--more-->

-Career Tracks is meant to express a coherent bureaucracy.
+Career Tracks is meant to create a coherent bureaucracy.
 I don’t mean that pejoratively.
-Rather, Career Tracks creates an institutional dichotomy--these individuals perform these tasks, these individuals perform other tasks, and so on and so forth.
-It is the important work of a massive, complex economy of peoples.
+Rather, Career Tracks expresses an institutional dichotomy--these individuals perform these tasks, these individuals perform other tasks, and so on and so forth.
+It is the important work of a massive, complex economy of peoples, benefitting individuals at every level.
 It is human resources writ large.

 Career Tracks is instantiated by hundreds of job templates and tables.
 These tables communicate almost everything you need to know about every UC position.
-Unfortunately, this information is squirreled away in hideous tables within .pdf and .docx files.
+They are concise, precise, and well-written.
+But unfortunately, the information is squirreled away in hideous tables within .pdf and .docx files.
 There is subtle irony here: while Career Tracks makes grand claims to transparency, the vehicles of its standards are barely human or machine readable.
 Here is what the Digital Communications job template looks like: